-- 7.4.8 Areas where DPR needs to be revisited due to inadequacy, the eDPRs of these watersheds should be used. - 7.4.9 New IWMP projects-In all future IWMP projects where DPRs of IWMP will be prepared, the NRM activities to be taken up through convergence with Mahatma Gandhi NREGA need to be included and clearly indicated in the DPR in consultation with concerned officials of Mahatma Gandhi NREGS, watershed committees and Gram Sabha.
+- ii.
+Preparatory Phase Projects- - https://nrega.nic.in/netnrega/writereaddata/Circulars/2388Details_of_Transfer of 1487 Projects letter to States 1.pdf - 7.4.8 Areas where DPR needs to be revisited due to inadequacy, the eDPRs of these watersheds should be used. - 7.4.9 New IWMP projects-In all future IWMP projects where DPRs of IWMP will be prepared, the NRM activities to be taken up through convergence with Mahatma Gandhi NREGA need to be included and clearly indicated in the DPR in consultation with concerned officials of Mahatma Gandhi NREGS, watershed committees and Gram Sabha.
 The technical resources of Watershed areas should be moved in these areas to prepare the DPRs.
-CSRs can be encouraged to provide technical resources for these areas so that good DPRs may be prepared and effective monitoring is done. - 7.4.10 Prioritising Works of Command Area Development & Water Management (CAD&WM), Extension, Renovation & Modernization
+CSR support should be encouraged to provide technical resources for these areas so that good DPRs may be prepared and effective monitoring is done. - 7.4.10 Prioritising Works of Command Area Development & Water Management (CAD&WM), Extension, Renovation & Modernization

 (ERM) of old CAD&WM projects and Water Bodies: The growing gap between irrigation capacity created and irrigation capacity utilised is a major challenge facing surface irrigation systems.
-The major reason for this growing gap is the neglect of Command Area development works, especially On Farm Development (OFD) works like field channels, field drains, farm drains, etc. The works permissible under Mahatma Gandhi NREGA will entail one-time rehabilitation of minors, sub- minors and field channels, including desilting, repair of minor cracks, land levelling, repair of earthen embankments, bank raising and resurfacing canal base with clay, lining of canals, field drains and farm net.
+The major reason for this growing gap is the neglect of Command Area Development (CAD) works, especially On Farm Development (OFD) works like field channels, field drains, farm drains, etc. The works permissible under Mahatma Gandhi NREGA will entail one-time rehabilitation of minors, sub- minors and field channels, including desilting, repair of minor cracks, land levelling, repairs of earthen embankments, bank raising and resurfacing canal base with clay, lining of canals, field drains and farm net.
 Regular O&M will not be a permissible activity under Mahatma Gandhi NREGA.
 It is advised that proposal(s) of maintenance of irrigation channels of the GPs (after compilation at Block and District level) should be considered in consultation with the Irrigation Department.
-Only cases where maintenance requirement is established, but could not be addressed as a part of the regular maintenance work, can be considered under Mahatma Gandhi NREGA which may include desilting, maintenance of canal bunds and repair of lining etc., for which detailed survey, with existing L-section & designed L-section has to be carried out.
+Only those cases, where maintenance requirement is established, but could not be addressed as a part of the regular maintenance work, can be considered under Mahatma Gandhi NREGA which may include desilting, maintenance of canal bunds and repair of lining etc., for which detailed survey, with existing L-section & designed L-section has to be carried out.